Learn how to crochet the Iris Swim Cover Up. This is a fun and easy pattern that is great for beginner crocheters.

 We seem to be spending a lot more time at the pool and beach.
 If you are like me, I tend to spend most of my time out of the water watching my kids.
 I will be honest, I’m not the biggest fan of wearing a swimsuit.
 Hence, why I love cover ups!
 I have a few but, wanted something new, something fresh!
 I started looking at some of the cover ups I already own to find inspiration.

-I wanted to make a cover up that was easy in construction but also had a beautiful stitch.
+I wanted to make the Iris Swim Cover Up easy in construction but also have a beautiful stitch.
 I came across the Iris Stitch in one of my favorite books, Crochet Stitch Dictionary.
 This stitch is such an easy and beautiful stitch, and it works up quickly.
 I like how this stitch creates a semi open look making it perfect for a swim cover up.
 I chose to use Lion Brand Jeans yarn for this project because it is so soft but light as well!
 You can also use any worsted weight yarn for this cover up.

-This pattern is very versatile.
+This Iris Swim Cover Up pattern is very versatile.
 You can wear it off the shoulder or on both.
 The length can also be altered by simply crocheting more/less rows.
 You can also choose where you want to put the drawstrings.
 You can also adjust the length for armholes.

 Scroll down for the pattern!